 Case study: Interxion reveals the bones of its third Dublin data centre

-Interxion is currently operating 49 data centres in 13 cities across Europe – three of which are in Ireland.
+Interxion is currently operating 49 data centers in 13 cities across Europe – three of which are in Ireland.

-The company opened its third data centre in Dublin (aptly named DUB3) in December 2016, a 2,400 square metre single story facility, to meet sustained customer demand.
+The company opened its third data center in Dublin (aptly named DUB3) in December 2016, a 2,400 square metre single story facility, to meet sustained customer demand.

 Interxion asserts DUB3 provides direct access to a connected community that allows clients to interconnect with other organisations, helping to cut costs, improve their service quality, and ultimately to create value.

-“The Irish data centre market is unique,” says Interxion Ireland managing director Tanya Duncan.
+“The Irish data center market is unique,” says Interxion Ireland managing director Tanya Duncan.